Pharmacogenomics Before Surgery: Genes and Pain Relief

 Codeine and tramadol are prodrugs — they are pharmacologically inactive until your liver converts them to their active forms (morphine and O-desmethyltramadol, respectively).
 The enzyme responsible is CYP2D6.
 Your CYP2D6 metabolizer status determines the outcome:

-• Poor metabolizers (~6–10% of European populations) produce little or no CYP2D6 enzyme.
+• Poor metabolizers (up to about 5% of people, depending on population) produce little or no CYP2D6 enzyme.
 Codeine provides zero pain relief for these patients.
 Tramadol is equally ineffective.
 Prescribing either drug after surgery wastes critical recovery time while the patient suffers unnecessarily.

 • Ultrarapid metabolizers (~1–2% of European populations, higher in North African and Middle Eastern populations) convert prodrugs too quickly, creating dangerously high levels of the active metabolite.
-The FDA has issued a boxed warning about codeine in ultrarapid metabolizers due to risk of respiratory depression.
+The FDA's codeine boxed warning specifically addresses this risk in children — describing fatal respiratory depression in pediatric patients, often after tonsillectomy or adenoidectomy, who were CYP2D6 ultrarapid metabolizers — and codeine is contraindicated in children under 12.
+CPIC guidelines extend the same concern to ultrarapid metabolizers of any age, recommending codeine be avoided regardless of the patient's age.

 • Normal and intermediate metabolizers respond to codeine and tramadol as expected, though intermediate metabolizers may experience slightly reduced efficacy.